-Departmental ceremonies are separate from the universitywide ceremony held on Saturday, Dec.
-8 at 10 a.m. in the E.J.
-Wade Arena at the Stuart C. Siegel Center, 1200 W. Broad St. At the universitywide ceremony, graduates are recognized collectively by school, with the exception of Ph.D. and Ed.D. candidates, who will be recognized individually.
+These ceremonies are separate from the universitywide ceremony held on Saturday, May 11 at 10 a.m. at the Greater Richmond Convention Center, 403 N. Third St., Richmond, Va.
+23219.
+At the universitywide ceremony, graduates are recognized collectively by school, with the exception of Ph.D. and Ed.D. candidates, who are recognized individually.

-If you or a family member have any questions concerning graduation, please feel free to contact the Degree Audit Office at (804) 827-1673 from 8 a.m. to 4:30 p.m., Monday through Friday.
-Graduation candidates needing special accommodations for the Siegel Center ceremony may call (804) 828-2253 or refer to the appropriate sections of this website.
+If you or a family member have any questions concerning graduation, please feel free to contact the Degree Audit Office at email@example.com or (804) 828-1673 from 8 a.m. to 4:30 p.m., Monday through Friday.

 Diploma frames designed and matted especially for VCU will be available through the bookstores.
 For additional information, please visit or call the Barnes & Noble @ VCU on the Monroe Park Campus at (804) 828-1678, or the Barnes & Noble @ VCU on the MCV Campus at (804) 828-0336.

-Diplomas selected for pickup will be available in the Harris Hall Student Services Center, 1015 Floyd Ave., Room 1100, during office hours beginning on or after Monday, Jan.
-21, 2019.
+Diplomas selected for pickup will be available in the Harris Hall Student Services Center, 1015 Floyd Ave., First Floor, Floyd Ave.
+Lobby, during office hours beginning on or after Monday, June 10.
 Office hours are 8 a.m. to 5 p.m., Monday through Friday.
-If a third party plans to pick up your diploma, you must notify the Degree Audit Office via email (firstname.lastname@example.org) 24 hours prior to the pickup.
-Diplomas not picked up by Feb.
-1 will be mailed starting Feb.
-4. Diplomas selected for mailing will be mailed beginning Jan.
-21. Diplomas for August 2018 graduates are currently being mailed.
+If a third party plans to pick up your diploma, you must provide an authorization notification to the Degree Audit Office via email (firstname.lastname@example.org) 24 hours prior to the pickup.
+Diplomas not picked up by June 21 will be mailed starting June 24.
+Diplomas selected for mailing will be mailed beginning June 13.

 There are free resources to help you navigate life beyond college.
 Want to figure out how much you need to pay on your student loans and when?
-Visit https://studentloans.gov/myDirectLoan/index.action and use the online Loan Repayment Calculator or access repayment forms.
-Maybe you need help with making the most of your money.
-Learn about the Five Money Principles you should keep in mind when making day-to-day financial decisions by visiting https://www.mymoney.gov/mymoneyfive/Pages/mymoneyfive.aspx.
+Visit studentloans.gov/myDirectLoan/index and use the online loan repayment calculator or access repayment forms.
+Maybe you need help making the most of your money.
+Learn about the Five Money Principles you should keep in mind when making day-to-day financial decisions by visiting mymoney.gov/mymoneyfive/Pages/mymoneyfive.aspx.
 These resources will help you learn ways to minimize your debt and save for the future.